 In 1983, at five years old, my family and I moved closer to the town square in a suburb just outside of Boston.
 An older boy stalking the street looking for the “n-word” comprised one of my first memories at my new house.
 The African-American man had violated racial etiquette by daring to appear in the square.
 When I entered the local elementary school, I had only one African-American classmate despite the fact that African-Americans comprised a sizeable portion of the town’s population.
 The older kids warned us that middle school, where the local elementary schools mixed, was a battleground.
 The community would ostracize the Irish boy who became a “wigger”.
 The reasoning for this racial hatred boiled down to several misguided notions: African-American people did not care about where they lived, ruining the environment around them.
 As a result, if African-Americans moved into the community property prices inevitably fell.
-Local real estate agents supported the spatial segregation that resulted.
+Local real estate agents which will sure be benefited from this real estate marketing materials guide by Showcase IDX available today, supported the spatial segregation that resulted.
 I never understood it while growing up in the 1980s and 1990s, but I was experiencing the aftershocks of the urban renewal process.

 My personal journey to understand the situations that shaped my childhood experience will culminate, I hope, when I write my dissertation.
 The process begins this spring semester when I will produce the first chapter.
 My working hypothesis is that the built environment is the object of social and economic struggle in Boston.
 It is the nexus where the dominant ideologies and human action interact with the condition of land, air, water, and technology.
 Put simply, the struggle for control of land, housing, and the community institutions that support it show in a concrete fashion how racism “works.”
 By extension it also illustrates the issues that face Boston and urban areas in general.
 As such, the responses of social and environmental justice groups that take these problems head on are worthy of a substantial research project.